-The numbers of staff and the levels of risk for each building were identified and the appropriate numbers of first aiders defined.
+The numbers of staff and the levels of risk for each building was identified and the appropriate numbers of first aiders defined.
 For Science, Engineering and Medical Faculty buildings which have a high number of high hazard spaces, all First Aiders must have completed the full 3-day First Aid training course.

 All departments should consider how to ensure that there is cover at all times the building is in operation.
 This may mean that where staff work late into an evening at least one of them has some level of first aid training and that shift patterns reflect this.